shlienlab/raccoon/docs/update.rst

 Iteratively, if the score degrades beyond the given :code:`tolerance` the clusters and those along the subsequent branch will be rebuild from scratch, but including the new data.
 The new classes are marked with a 'u' suffix to the original name at the point of rebuilding.
-A second flag, :code:`probcut`, defines a probability cutoff when assigning the best matching class at each level.
+A second flag, :code:`prob_cut`, defines a probability cutoff when assigning the best matching class at each level.
 Probabilities below this cutoff will be ignored, if a point doesn't reach any this threshold with any class it will be considered as noise.